modernben/forge-docs/1.0/sites/notifications.md

 To enable Microsoft Teams notifications, you first need to create a new **Incoming Webhook** connector in your Teams channel of choice.
 Once Teams has generated a webhook, you need to copy the URL into the **Webhook URL** field, then click **Enable Microsoft Teams Notifications**.
 Forge will now notify the configured channel for both successful and failed deployments.

-If you wish to change the webhook URL, you first need to disable Microsoft teams notifications and then re-enable the notifications.
+If you wish to change the webhook URL, you first need to disable Microsoft Teams notifications and then re-enable the notifications.

+### Discord

+To enable Discord notifications, you first need to create a new **Incoming Webhook** integration on your Discord server.
+Once Discord has generated a webhook, you need to copy the URL into the **Webhook URL** field, then click **Enable Discord Notifications**.
+Forge will now notify the configured channel for both successful and failed deployments.

+If you wish to change the webhook URL, you first need to disable Discord notifications and then re-enable the notifications.

 ### Webhooks